Masan: Tourist spots

-Jeodoyeonneukgyo Bridge is a popular spot to watch the beautiful sunrise and sunset.
+Jeodoyeonneukgyo Bridge is a popular spot to watch the sunrise and sunset.
 Built in 1990, the bridge connecting Gubok-ri and Jeodo Island is 182m in length and 15.5m in height.

-Rocks found on both ends of the bridge extend outward toward the sea, and one can cross the bridge while enjoying the beautiful backdrop of the deep blue sea.
+Rocks found on both ends of the bridge extend outward toward the sea, and one can cross the bridge while enjoying the backdrop of the deep blue sea.